PlantsGenesBugs/RNASeq_pipeline/README.md

 4. Expression analysis: normalise and standardise expression; perform differential gene expression analysis.
 Package: edgeR (note: I have also used GFOLD to analyse this type of data in the instance where no biological replicates were available).
 Files: edgeR_analysis_paspalum.Rmd

 ### Other analyses performed:
-1. Looking for genes that are essential for competitive advantage in weed (E. plana) that competes with native grass (P. notatum).
+1. Looking for genes that are essential for competitive advantage in the weed (*E. plana*) that competes with native grass (*P. notatum)*.
 Packages: BLAST+.
 File: doblastn.sh.
 3. The original pipeline includes steps to do gene set enrichment analysis using clusterProfiler and enrichplot.